Tubliy/Proj1-Signals-and-Systems/README.txt

 a noisySong.wav.
 This is the previous song but with a white noise added.
 To get rid of this noise you open audioCancel.m this should cancel out the guitar and leave you with what you heard in the begging.

- Finally, timeandfreqPlot.m allows you to visualise what just happened with the sine wave's of the signals in time, frequency, and ' with a spectrogram.
+ Finally, timeandfreqPlot.m allows you to visualize what just happened with the sine wave's of the signals in time, frequency, and ' with a spectrogram.